wp-plugins/child-theme-configurator/readme.txt

 * Update themes without losing customizations
 * Easily copy widgets, menus and other options to a child theme
 * Save hours of development time
+* Multisite compatible - great for network sites
 * Make modifications above and beyond the theme Customizer
 * Enqueue (link) parent theme stylesheet instead of using @import
 * Export Child Theme as Zip Archive
 * Import web fonts and use them in place of theme fonts
 * Identify and override exact selectors from the parent theme
 * Change specific colors, backgrounds, font styles, etc., without changing other elements
-* Automatically create and preview CSS3 gradients
-* Automatically generate cross-browser and vendor-prefixed rules
+* Automatically generate cross-browser and vendor-prefixed rules and CSS gradients
 * Preview style changes before committing to them
-* Add and modify individual @media queries
+* Customize @media queries for responsive design
 * Uses WP Filesystem API – will not create files you cannot remove
 * Nag-free, no-strings-attached user experience